How to improve your free-to-paid rate by 134% with Hubspot enrichment

 Send these enriched contacts to other tools in the stack

-Now that these Hubspot contacts are enriched, you need to be able to obtain this data from your stack’s other tools
+Now that your contacts in Hubspot are enriched, you need to be able to obtain this data from your stack’s other tools

 This is where the Hubspot Operation Hub comes into play.
 Its purpose is to synchronize Hubspot with the other tools you use.